JaxsonBrownie/ICS-SimLab/docs/architecture.md

 - `sensor.py` - Starts configured Modbus RTU/TCP slaves/servers.
 Continuously reads values from the SQLite3 database and writes them to Modbus register values in the slave/server.

 - `hil.py` - Connects to the SQLite3 database and begins altering values from the database based on some predefined python file.

+---
+Read [configure.md](docs/configure.md) for a guide on configuring your own ICS simulation using ICS-SimLab.

+---